lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 ```python
 set_adc_callback(label, pin, cb=None, sens=None)
 ```
-Setup a callback to convert ADC read values on an ADC pin.
+Sets-up a callback to convert ADC read values on an ADC pin.
 The ADC's read function will automatically call the passed callback after the bit to electric value conversion is completed.

 * `label` is the label of the adc configuration to use.
     Possible labels are the following: